Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In our team’s opinion, these explanations are much more robust than you find with other courses.
 In fact, many of them contain helpful illustrations and graphics, to demonstrate a key process or system visually.

 Yes.
 Just like you needed a prep course to study for the MCAT, you will also need a prep course for each step of the USMLE.
 There are a number of excellent options to choose from, ranging widely in price and features.

 How much does a USMLE prep course cost?

-USMLE review courses can cost anywhere from just over $100 all the way up to $6,500.
+USMLE review courses can cost anywhere from just over $100 all the way up to $6,000.
 These courses vary widely in features, scope of study materials, practice work levels, and more.

 Will a USMLE prep course help me pass?

 Yes.
-Every year, hundreds of med school students make the mistake of relying solely on their class work or clinical experience to help prepare them for the USMLE.
+Every year, thousands of med school students make the mistake of relying solely on their class work or clinical experience to help prepare them for the USMLE.
 The better option is to study with a commercial prep course that provides prep materials targeted to your exam.